– 12 min read

 Best practices for referring to technology and social media

 From a more concise writing style to a simplified approach to content, there are several benefits of adapting to the AP style.
 Fortunately, content writers and content strategists don’t need to memorize all of the ins and outs of AP style to master the basics of clearer writing.
-By adding the details to your styleguide and using an AI writing assistant, like Writer, you can incorporate these best practices seamlessly across each content asset you produce.
+By adding the details to your style guide and using an AI writing platform, like Writer, you can incorporate these best practices seamlessly across each content asset you produce.